Golden Ball, York

-The Golden Ball is a pub in the Bishophill area of central York, in England.
+The Golden Ball is a public house in the Bishophill area of central York, England.

 The first record of the pub was in 1773.
 The core part of the building was constructed in the early 19th century.
 In 1883, a house for the publican was constructed by Benson & Minks, adjoining the pub.
 The pub was sold to Braime's Brewery in 1884, and this in 1902 was taken over by John Smith's Brewery.
 In 1929, the pub was constructed by their architect Bertram Wilson.
 He combined the two buildings, raised the ceiling height in the older part of the building, and decorated the front of the pub.